Sunday, February 4, 1979

 Wednesday, March 14, 1979

-The missionaries came to our home almost daily, since there isn’t much to do for them here in Skive.
-Most Danes don’t want to hear about the Mormons.
-The people here are so set in their lifestyle and their traditions.
-It’s hard for the Elders to get in anywhere.
-I thought it would be different for me.
-I was going to convert every Danish person I knew!
-I was so convinced that once they heard the message they would feel the fire just as I did and they would have to believe and want to change.
-The missionary told me that I was welcome to help them in their missionary work.
+I thought the missionaries had no luck because no one knew them.
+I wanted to convert every person I knew!
+I was so convinced that once they heard the message, they would feel the fire just as I did.
+They would believe and would want to change.
+The missionary told me I was welcome to help with their work.
 I soon learned that converting someone was a lot easier said than done.

 Saturday, April 7, 1979

-A few weeks later her parents realized Vibike was getting serious about the church, so they forbid Vibike to have anything to do with the missionaries and me.
+A few weeks later, her parents realized Vibike was getting serious about the church, so they forbade Vibike from having anything to do with the missionaries and me.
 It is so frustrating how the people here view the church.

 Sunday, May 6, 1979